Pete Best: The Pete Best Combo

 Best later moved to the United States along with songwriters Wayne Bickerton and Tony Waddington.
 As the Pete Best Four, and later as the Pete Best Combo (a quintet), they toured the United States with a combination of 1950s songs and original tunes, recording for small labels, but they had little success.
-They ultimately released an album on Savage Records, Best of the Beatles; a play on Best's name, leading to disappointment for record buyers who neglected to read the song titles on the front cover and expected a Beatles compilation.
+They ultimately released an album on Savage Records, Best of the Beatles: a play on Best's name, leading to disappointment for record buyers who neglected to read the song titles on the front cover and expected a Beatles compilation album.
 The group disbanded shortly afterwards.
 Bickerton and Waddington were to find greater success as songwriters in the 1960s and 1970s, writing a series of hits for the American female group the Flirtations and the British group the Rubettes.
-In 2000, the record label Cherry Red reissued the Pete Best Combo's recordings as a compact disc compilation.
-Richie Unterberger, reviewing the CD, stated that the music's "energy level is reasonably high," that Bickerton and Waddington's songwriting is "kind of catchy," and that Best's drumming is "ordinary."
+In 1996, the record label Cherry Red reissued the Pete Best Combo's recordings as a compact disc compilation.
+Richie Unterberger, reviewing the CD, stated that the music's "energy level is reasonably high", that Bickerton and Waddington's songwriting is "kind of catchy", but that Best's drumming is "ordinary".

 American garage rock band Lyres recorded a cover version of Pete Best Combo's "The Way I Feel About You" on their 1984 album On Fyre.

 Later years

-Best decided to leave show business, and by the time of Hunter Davies' authorised Beatles biography in 1968, he was not willing to talk about his Beatles association.
-Years later he stated in his autobiography, "the Beatles themselves certainly never held out a helping hand and only contributed to the destruction with their readily printed gossip that I had never really been a Beatle, that I didn't smile, that I was unsociable and definitely not a good mixer.
+Best decided to leave show business.
+In 1968, when Hunter Davies' was researching his authorised Beatles biography, Best was unwilling to discuss his association with the Beatles for the book.
+Years later, he stated in his autobiography, "the Beatles themselves certainly never held out a helping hand and only contributed to the destruction with their readily printed gossip that I had never really been a Beatle, that I didn't smile, that I was unsociable and definitely not a good mixer.
 There was not a single friendly word from any one of them".
 This culminated in a Beatles' interview published in Playboy magazine in February 1965 in which Lennon stated that "Ringo used to fill in sometimes if our drummer was ill.
 With his periodic illness."
-Starr added: "He took little pills to make him ill."
-Best sued the Beatles for defamation of character, eventually winning an out-of-court settlement for much less than the $18 million he had sought.
+Starr added, "He took little pills to make him ill."
+Best sued the Beatles for defamation of character, eventually agreeing to an out-of-court settlement for much less than the $18 million he had sought.